ZsazsaGabor/hello-world/README.md

 # hello-world
-my first repository
 Hello,
-I am writing here to do some changes this branch.
-So far I understand everything here :) I a mglad ;)
+I would like to tell you that so far I understand this GitHub.
+I am sure later soon will be more difficult to understand the thing here...
+Bu we will see :)